 I loved this idea so much that I decided to jump in after Niklas had pitched to me for only 5 minutes, when the company was only one month old.
 The original team of five started off passionately from our kitchens.
 We had our fair share of unpaid14 hour work days, made 3 versions from scratch, learned a ton along the way, but 2 years later, we still found us puzzled and frustrated by the hard truth that even though each new version got much better than the one before, none brought in significant traction, our users didn't really get the app, and we only had 6 months of runway left.

-With the product lead leaving to pursue another venture, I took the lead for product/UX design and was responsible for designing the last iteration before our money ran out.
+I took the lead for product/UX design and was responsible for designing the last iteration before our money ran out.
 We couldn't admit defeat yet, we still loved this idea and we still believed in its potential.
 For me personally, I just couldn't give up yet, before I designed a product that I could be truly proud of.